 “I was completely blown away.
 I’d never seen anything like it.”
 This was Sonu’s first glimpse of the Maldives, flying in with his then-girlfriend, Eva, in 1987.
 They never looked back.
-In 1995 – 25 years ago this year – they opened Soneva Fushi, the very first luxury resort in the Maldives.
+In 1995 – over 25 years ago – they opened Soneva Fushi, the very first luxury resort in the Maldives.

 Things were very different back then.
 “There was only a handful of resorts and they were very basic, with plastic chairs, strip lighting, salt water showers – and all the food came out of tins”.
 But it was the landscape that captivated Sonu and Eva, who married soon after.
 “The first time I put my head in the water I was staggered.
 The colour, the coral, the fish – it was like being in an aquarium.”